-Teaching is a primary mission of the Department of Biophysics and Biophysical Chemistry whether it is in the research lab or in a formal classroom setting.
-The faculty in our Department participate in and direct courses in both the Biochemistry, Cellular, and Molecular Biology (BCMB) graduate program at the School of Medicine and the Program in Molecular Biophysics (PMB) (formerly known as the Program in Molecular and Computational Biophysics) that span several Schools at the University.
-Offerings include core courses in these graduate programs related to fundamental topics in biophysical chemistry, macromolecular structure, structure determination methods, and molecular modeling as well as more specialized elective courses.
-The Department also runs the first component of the Scientific Foundations of Medicine course for medical students.
+Teaching is a central mission of the Department of Biophysics and Biophysical Chemistry, whether it is in the research lab or in a formal classroom setting.
+Our faculty teach graduate courses in both the Biochemistry, Cellular, and Molecular Biology (BCMB) graduate program at the School of Medicine and in the Program in Molecular Biophysics (PMB), which spans several Schools at the University.
+Offerings include core courses related to fundamental topics in biophysics, macromolecular structure, and structure determination methods, as well as more specialized elective courses.
+The Department also runs the first section of the Scientific Foundations of Medicine course for first year medical students.
 Postdoctoral fellows from individual laboratories both benefit from and contribute to the educational programs in the Department.
 Finally, the Department offers a range of seminars given by distinguished visitors, departmental faculty and postdoctoral fellows, and students.

 List of Courses Offered in the Department of Biophysics

 Proteins and Nucleic Acids II (100.715)

 Analyses of Macromolecules: Energetics, Structure and Function (100.716)